 Even fairy tales sometimes refer to European pagan mythology, such as Mother Holle and her magic feather pillow which, when shaken thoroughly enough, brings snow to the world.

-As a child, I learned that people created these mythologies in place of science to explain the world around them.
-I did wonder who was the first to create these stories and didn’t that person realize he was creating a story from his own imagination?
-How did he convince others to believe these stories and why was that okay?
+It made me wonder who was the first to create these stories and didn’t that person realize he was creating a story from his own imagination?

 After all, these entities don’t actually exist, so it couldn’t have been that the story-weaver had any evidence of the events or even of the personages themselves.
-It made sense that the common masses trusted in these fantasies, but the people spinning these fantasies surely knew they weren’t true…right?

 So how did it all develop?